John A. Macdonald Legacy Review

 • Let's embrace the educational opportunity

-by RJ, about 3 years ago
+by RJ, over 3 years ago

 Without disrespecting the people who have suffered because of his policies; this statue, in the prominent Victoria Park location provides a great learning opportunity in a highly visible location that is visited by people of all cultures and all ages.
 We simply need to update the signage surrounding him.
 It should include the good and emphasize the bad.
 Let's re-tell the story to show us the whole truth.
 What a great opportunity and location for education!!